dibyendumajumdar/ravi/readthedocs/ravi-benchmarks.rst

 instructions.
 The obvious optimization is to eliminate this variable by making the loop index available as a readonly value.
 If for backward compatiblity it is necessary to allow updates to the external variable then a compromise would be analyse the Lua program and only create the external variable if necessary.

+The Fornum loop needs to handle four different scenarios, resulting from the type of the index variable and whether the loop increments or decrements.
+The generated code is not very efficient due to branching.
+The common case of integer index with constant step can be specialized for greater performance.

 The Value Storage
 -----------------